SysFera/team-utils/README.md

 Copy the `imdoing` file to your /etc/bash_completion.d/ directory (it most likely requires superuser rights) to have bash completion of the imdoing commands.

+You need some specifics python modules to use imdoing : `python-redmine` et `python-dateutil`

+    pip install python-redmine
+    pip install python-dateutil

+Use this commands in root for a global installation.

+Perhaps, you need to install the package installer pip too:

+for Debian (root):

+    apt-get install python-pip

+for OpenSuse (root):

+    zypper install python-pip

 ### Commands

 All commands can be invoked with the -h or --help parameter for more information.